-This three-year hiring initiative began with Round 1 in Winter, 2021, and will bring at least 20 new tenure-track faculty with scholarly expertise in racial inequality and structural racism to schools and colleges across campus.
-Up to 8 new faculty hires will be funded in Round 2 (excluding hires in the Medical School, which has its own allotment).
-Building on faculty in our community and the 8 new faculty funded in Round 1 (including one funded by the Medical School), this initiative will spark unique collaborations, produce focused impact on education and society, bring visibility to a critical mass of scholars who are shedding light on issues of race and racial justice, and deepen our expertise in teaching on anti-racism and racial justice.
+This three-year hiring initiative will bring at least 20 new tenure-track faculty, no more than 8 in year one, with scholarly expertise in racial inequality and structural racism to schools and colleges across campus.
+Building on faculty in our community, it will spark unique collaborations, produce focused impact on education and society, bring visibility to a critical mass of scholars who are shedding light on issues of race and racial justice, and deepen our expertise in teaching on anti-racism and racial justice.
 In order to achieve transformative outcomes across the university, the initiative will have a shared, collaborative infrastructure on campus to support research.
 This connective tissue will promote interactions among initiative faculty across units and with faculty already on campus to enhance and amplify their research.
 The resulting scholarly, educational, and public impact will help the campus and society better understand and engage in the pursuit of racial justice and will extend beyond the three years for the hiring initiative to have lasting impact in further establishing the University as a leader in this area.